Enabling you to operate a crypto business in the UK by registering your cryptoasset business with the FCA

 e.
 The payment is of a low value.

-Cryptoasset risk assessment & management
+Cryptoasset business risk assessment & management

 a.
 Customer risk - a customer's profile would determine the level and type of ongoing monitoring and form part of your decision-making in assessing their application.